9431 Alderbury St, Cypress, CA 90630

 For women of childbearing age with alcohol addiction, the situation is direr.
 Consuming significant amounts of alcohol while pregnant can have severe consequences for the fetus; thus, women with alcohol problems who are looking to become pregnant should seek assistance to treat their alcohol addiction.

-Effects of Fetal Alcohol Syndrome
+Fetal Alcohol Syndrome Symptoms and Signs

 • Malformed fingers, toes, or limbs